-Multiple Sclerosis: What's New in Treatment Options?
+Multiple Sclerosis: What's New in MS Treatment Options?

-What is Multiple Sclerosis?
+What is Multiple Sclerosis (MS)?

 MS has features of a disease in which the body's immune system attacks the myelin sheaths, which are the protective covering of the nerves.
-When the myelin is damaged and forms scar tissue - also called sclerosis - nerve signals that travel through the CNS are disrupted and lead to the symptoms seen in MS.
+When the myelin is damaged and forms scar tissue -- also called sclerosis -- nerve signals that travel through the CNS are disrupted and lead to the symptoms seen in MS.

 The nerve damage that occurs with MS is not reversible, and MS is not curable.
 However, early treatment with medicine and lifestyle changes can make a positive impact on one's quality of life.